jeremyjosol/FactoryMaintenance/README.md

 <img src="Factory/wwwroot/img/FactoryMaintenance.jpg">
 </html>
 <br />
 Still learning, researching, and consistently pushing to put media queries and responsive web design into practice.
-The content of this application dynamically rearranges itself to fit to screen when the window size is adjusted, for instance:
+The content of this application dynamically rearranges itself to fit to screen when the window size is adjusted.

+> For instance:

 <html>
 <img src="Factory/wwwroot/img/FactoryMaintenanceResponsive.jpg">